DominicBreuker/macdump/README.md

 pip install macdump
 ```

-To get a standalone executable to be transfered to target systems, either download
+To get a standalone executable to be transferred to target systems, either download
 one from the release pages or build it with [pyinstaller](https://pyinstaller.org/en/stable/),
 as shown in the [Makefile](Makefile) (`make build-executable`).